-Coaching is the modality to go forward, to plan for the future you want to create, bring action to goal setting and eliminate any obstacles that might be in the way to reach you goals.
-Coaching involves full commitment to make the changes that will bring you closer to your desired outcome.
+Coaching is the modality to go forward, to plan for the future you want to create, bring an action to goal setting and eliminate any obstacles that might be in the way to reaching your goals.
+Coaching involves a full commitment to making the changes that will bring you closer to your desired outcome.
 A coach will also listen attentively and ask you powerful questions.
 Coaching is for people that have enough ego strength to take action.
 Coaching is mostly focused on creating a desired future outcome and is only involving past issues if they are important for the future outcome.

 What style of sessions do I need?

 Ask yourself the following questions to find out whether you want to look for a counsellor or for a coach:

 1…. dealing with issues at work, including relationship issues with your boss and co-worker?

 2…. wanting to change jobs and don’t know what to do next?

 4…. searching for your passion in life and how to incorporate it into your life?

 5…. unsure how to be a better communicator in work and private relationships?